REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Brian Billick, whose high school play in Redlands was memorable in the early 1970s, eventually rose through the coaching ranks to take on of the most deadly defensive teams to win Super Bowl XXXV in Tampa, Fla.
 (Photo by Baltimore Ravens)

-Thirty years later, he was coaching the Ravens in the Super Bowl.
+Thirty years later, he was coaching Baltimore in Super Bowl XXXV.

-One of the Ravens’ receivers was speedster Patrick Johnson, a track & field sprinter who had raced to California championships in both the 100 and 200 less than a decade earlier.
+Johnson, a track & field sprinter who had raced to California championships in both the 100 and 200 less than a decade earlier, turned up as a second round pick by Baltimore in 1998.
 He wore Terrier colors.
-Picking football over track & field, Johnson played collegiately at the University of Oregon before getting picked in the second round by Baltimore in the 1998 NFL draft.
+Picking football over track & field, Johnson was an Oregon downfield threat noticed by Baltimore.

-It was Johnson’s third season when Baltimore reached the Super Bowl.
-Twelve of his 84 career catches came in the Ravens’ 2000 season, two going for touchdowns.
+It was during Johnson’s third season when Baltimore reached that Super Bowl.
+Twelve of his 84 career catches came in that 2000 season, two going for touchdowns.
 Tight end Shannon Sharpe (67 receptions, 810 yards, 5 TDs) was, by far, Baltimore’s top receiver.
-Running back Jamal Lewis (1,364 yards, 6 TDs) was the Ravens’ most dangerous threat.
+Running back Jamal Lewis (1,364 yards, 6 TDs) was that team’s most dangerous threat.

 Baltimore’s defense, led by linebacker Ray Lewis, free safety Rod Woodson, end Rob Burnett and tackle Tony Siragusa helped keyed the Ravens’ drive to an eventual 16-4 record.
 Playoff wins over Denver, Tennessee and Oakland lifted Baltimore into the Super Bowl in Tampa Bay, Fla.